ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 The recent and massive strides forward in AI, with new models like ChatGPT, could mean the beginning of a whole new era for gaming. [^61]

 Typically, in games, what is referred to as "AI" is actually nothing more than a highly complex algorithm.
-If we take the example of a Minecraft sheep and [look at its code](https://fabricmc.net/wiki/tutorial:reading_mc_code), we can see that it has eight main "AI goals", each with a higher priority than the last.
+If we take the example of a Minecraft sheep and [look at its code](https://fabricmc.net/wiki/tutorial:reading_mc_code){: target="_blank" }, we can see that it has eight main "AI goals", each with a higher priority than the last.
 These are:

 - SwimGoal
 - EscapeDangerGoal